baileycmiller/blog/_posts/2017-04-21-the-7-stages-of-lexapro.md

 ## Freedom

-I’M HAPPIER THAT I’VE EVER FELT IN MY LIFE AND DIDN’T KNOW I COULD BE SO EASY GOING???
-MARRY ME, LEXAPRO!
+"I’M HAPPIER THAT I’VE EVER FELT IN MY LIFE AND DIDN’T KNOW I COULD BE SO EASY GOING???
+MARRY ME, LEXAPRO!""

 ## The Inevitable End